 - VALUE to the prospect

-Be sure to include a few links to other websites that have already linked to your content.
+Be sure to include links to other websites that have already linked to your content.
 If you have constructive suggestions for their website, state them clearly and fairly.
 Explain that a link would be welcome, but you understand that, being a premier site, they probably get link requests all the time.

-Invite them to peruse your site, and ask them to comment or critique it, as they see fit.
+Invite them to peruse your site, and ask them to comment or critique it as they see fit.
 Tell them that if they like what they see, a link would be a welcome vote of confidence from someone you respect in the industry.

 So, a basic email outreach template might look like this: